-Rainwater harvesting is the collection of rainwater from a structure, or other impervious surfaceSurfaces that water can’t pass through., to store it for later use.
+Rainwater harvesting is the collection of rainwater from a structure, or other impervious surface, to store it for later use.
 Typically, this involves harvesting the rain from a roof.
 Gutters capture rain then channel the water into one or more downspouts that flow into a storage vessel.
 Rainwater harvesting can be as simple as collecting rain in a barrel or as elaborate as a system of large cisterns that can support an entire community.

 Collected rainwater can be used both indoors and outdoors.
 It can be used to water gardens, wash cars, flush toilets, and put out wildfires.
 Some systems can even filter and purify the water making it suitable for drinking.

 Harvesting rainwater, when done correctly, has many benefits.

 Collecting rainwater helps reduce the impact of runoff.
 When delivered in large quantities, rainwater can overwhelm nearby rivers, creeks, and streams.
 Without being about to soak into the ground gradually, excessive rainwater erodes streambanks, floods neighborhoods, and transports pollution.
 Rainwater harvesting lessens the force this runoff has on your property and in your neighborhood by reducing the volume and intensity of water flowing across impervious surfacesImpervious Surfaces Surfaces that water can’t pass through..

 Plants and beneficial insects flourish with irrigation from collected rainwater.
 Most city water has low levels of chlorine, an important additive that keeps water safe for drinking.
 While this chlorine won’t kill plants, it can harm the beneficial microbes that live in the soil.